Some links in this post may be affiliate links

 Banana Leaf Fig can adapt to lower light conditions but it will grow much slower and may lose its variegation.
 If light is too little it may cause yellowing and leaf drop.

-Turn the pot regularly to ensure that the Long Leafed Fig receives light on all sides for even growth.
+Turn the pot regularly to ensure that the plant receives light on all sides for even growth and avoid lopsided growth.

-The best temperature for growing Ficus Alii indoors is an average warmth within the range of 16-250C.
-Keep Banana Leaf Fig away from drafts to prevent sudden changes in temperature as they can cause leaf drop.
+The best temperature for Ficus Alii is an average warmth of 16-250C.
+Keep it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.

-Average room humidity is ideal for Ficus Alii.
-However, if the air is too dry especially where temperature is high, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Moderate humidity of 50-55% is ideal for Banana Leaf Fig. However, if the air is too dry especially where temperature is high, set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
+Read more on how to raise humidity for indoor plants.

 Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestation.

 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it can result in leaf drop and root-rot.
-Check out these Self Watering Planters with Drainage Hole available on Amazon.
+Take a look at this ceramic pot with drainage hole and saucer on Amazon.

-For a large Banana Leaf Fig which may be difficult to handle, annually replenish the top 2-4 in. of soil with fresh soil while taking care not to injure the roots.
+For a large Banana Leaf Fig which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

 Pruning Ficus Alii is easy.
 Remove dead and yellow leaves to maintain the plant neat and tidy as well as discourage pests and diseases.